top of page

 This often means focusing on:

-In heritage buildings, fire strategy should be proportionate and evidence led.
+In heritage buildings, fire strategy should be proportionate and evidence-led.
 It should reflect how the building actually operates, not how guidance assumes it should operate.
+This approach supports life safety without unnecessary intervention, avoids late-stage redesign, and stands up to scrutiny from approving authorities.

 That means early engagement, careful surveys, and honest discussion about what is achievable.
 It also means accepting that compliance is not always about adding more measures, but about understanding risk properly and controlling it in a way that fits the building.